 Significant Barriers to Employment (SBEs) 1.
 A special disabled or disabled Veteran 2.
 A homeless Veteran 3.
-A recently-separated service member, who at any point in the previous 12 months has been unemployed for 27 or more consecutive weeks 4.
-An offender, who has been released from incarceration within the last 12 months 5.
+A recently-separated service member, who at any point in the previous 12 months has been unemployed for 27 or more weeks 4.
+An offender who is currently incarcerated or has been released from incarceration 5.
 A Veteran who is lacking a high school diploma or equivalent certificate 6.
 A low-income Veteran 7.
-A Veteran between the ages of 18-24 3.
+A Veteran between the ages of 18-24 8.
 A wounded, ill or injured Armed Forces member, spouse, or caregiver 9.
 A service member who does not meet military services' Capstone Career Readiness Standards 10.
 An active duty service member being involuntarily separated through a Service reduction-in-force